Mindera/muton/README.md

     o       O o       O o       O

   In real life, cells replicate DNA using an enzyme called polymerase.
 During the process, it checks for replication errors doing proof-reading on the fly.
 But sometimes a random mutation occur... that's life trying to evolve.
-This tool works in a similar way: random mutations occur while processing the instructions to toggle features on and off.
+This tool works in a similar way: random mutations may occur while processing the instructions to toggle features on and off.
 That's your application trying to evolve.

 ## Installation